rootcss/cassandra-pyspark-end-to-end-ml/HOWTO.md

     - Wait for the job to be completed.
     - More tables could be created as per the business requirements.

 Now, the primary table and Data Model is ready.
-Check the Jupyter Notebook file demo files to go through some queries.
+Check the Jupyter Notebook demo files to go through some queries.

 ### How it works?
 1. Spark generates dummy data and ingests that from Dataframe/RDD into a Cassandra table events_store.